Alas, it's all too true that losing weight after menopause can present a challenge or two. For one thing, the rate of women's metabolism

 Use Smaller Plates

 If you serve your meals on smaller plates, you’ll be less able and even perhaps less inclined to give yourself larger portions than you really need.
-Even if it sounds just too simple, maybe absurdly so, why not give it a shot?
+Even if that sounds just too simple, maybe absurdly so, why not give it a shot?
 It sometimes works pretty well.

 When You're Full, Stop Eating